Zhenhao-Zhang/OpenHOI/README.md

 </div>

 # Disclaimers
-- Code Quality Level: Tired grad student with very low coding skill, lots of hard code in my repo
+- Code Quality Level: Tired grad student, lots of hard code in my repo
 - Training Enviroment: HOIAffordanceMLLM: A800 80G GPUs(use 73G).
 Affordance-Driven HOI Diffusion: 4090 24G GPUs
 - Questions: please drop me an email, it is the fastest way to get feedback
 - For Enviroment Set Up: I set the enviroment in my gpus by this way, may have more easy ways.
 But I believe you can set up the enviroment by my steps